 Exposure to asbestos increases the risk of developing lung cancer.
-A very important point is that asbestos exposure and smoking act together to produce a huge risk of lung cancer in people exposed to both hazards.
+Importantly, asbestos exposure and smoking act together to produce a huge risk of lung cancer in people exposed to both hazards.

 Asbestos Lung Cancer Explained

-Most asbestos lung cancer starts in the lining of the bronchi, the tubes into which the trachea or windpipe divides.
+Most asbestos lung cancer starts in the lining of the bronchi, the tubes into which the windpipe divides.

-Asbestos lung cancer can also begin in other areas such as the trachea, bronchioles (small branches of the bronchi), or alveoli (lung air sacs).
+It can also develop in the trachea, bronchioles (small branches of the bronchi), or alveoli (lung air sacs).
 Although lung cancer usually develops slowly, once it occurs, cancer cells can break away and spread to other parts of the body.

 The two most common types of lung cancer are: